johntiger1/vaal_querying/notes.md

 Therefore, we propose the following:
 1. batch size with 10 samples.
 That is, we will still have 10 steps.
 But each of these 10 steps involves sampling 10 points!

-If we force all of them to be the same then... => the gradient updates can be the same (it is just like an amplified signal) If we let them differ, then... => (we need to think about how the loss will change)
+If we force all of them to be the same then... => the gradient updates can be the same (it is just like an amplified signal).
+One drawback to this approach is the following: we will suffer from the same batch correlation problem.
+However, the goal is to show faster and better learning when we have more impact.

+In particular, it is expected that we will learn to not policy collapse, even without any explicit penalties or regularization.

+Later on, we can address the batch problem

+If we let them differ, then... => (we need to think about how the loss will change)

 2. nice visualization